Bachelor of Arts Degree

 They not only enhance my passion for English language and literature but also individually

 encourage me, inspire me and support my goals."

-ESL (for English literature and writing majors): Many students majoring in English go on to teach English in foreign countries.
+English as a Second Language (for English literature and writing majors): Many students majoring in Writing go on to teach English in foreign countries.
 The ESL concentration is designed to help prepare English or writing students for such work abroad.
 (No prerequisites required.)

 Pre-law (for English literature and writing majors): The writing and English literature majors are excellent programs for students interested in pursuing a legal career because they foster communication and critical thinking skills.